cookinrelaxin/woody/regular_description_specification.md

 positive-set        -> left_bracket set_item* right_bracket
 negative-set        -> left_bracket caret set_item* right_bracket
 set-item            -> range | character
-range               -> character minus character
+range               => character minus character

 ## Notes

+TODO: Make it possible to specify unicode codepoints in the format U+hhhhhh, where h is a hex digit.

 We impose the further restriction that each non-terminal must be fully defined before it is used.